 2. San Jose

 While San Jose isn’t officially on Highway 1, it’s a nice stop to make since it’s on the way.
-The famous and well-advertised Winchester Mystery House here built by its late owner, Sarah Winchester who spent 20 mln dollars building this house until her death.
+The famous and well-advertised Winchester Mystery House here was built by its late owner, Sarah Winchester who spent 20 mln dollars building this house until her death.

 The Headquarters for Facebook, Instagram and Google are in San Jose as well, so you can easily visit them on the way if you wish.